The aim of this study is to understand how infants come to detect social cues and why they choose to socialise.

 We will also ask you to fill in some online questionnaires prior to your visit.

-EEG and NIRS are two neuroimaging techniques teaching us about brain development and allowing to have a deeper understanding of brain areas and activity.
-If in both cases your child will just need to wear a sensor hat while doing activities, the way brain signal comes to be detected is different according to the technique used.
+EEG is a neuroimaging technique that teaches us about brain development by allowing us to have a deeper understanding of brain areas and activity.
+Your child will just need to wear a sensor hat while doing activities, and the brain signal will be detected from the scalp.

 Our brain cells communicate using electric signals, which can be picked up using electroencephalogram (EEG).
 This technique allows us to measure natural occurring electrical activity in the human brain while doing different activities.

-It is important to note that both EEG and NIRS are completely safe, widely used with infants and that there is no risk associated: EEG hat uses wireless signals to send information to the computer in the same way that baby monitors would send signals to each other, while thinking of NIRS we can say that just like the natural light does not change objects when it is reflected on them, the weak red light rays that we use do not have any effect on the brain.
+It is important to note that EEG is completely safe, widely used with infants and that there is no risk associated.
+The EEG hat uses wireless signals to send information to the computer in the same way that baby monitors would send signals to each other.

 You will be with your child at all times, and we will do our best to ensure that these sessions are fun and enjoyable for both of you.